gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 > Example side effects include modifying a non-local variable, modifying a
 > static local variable, modifying a mutable argument passed by reference,
 > performing I/O or calling other functions with side-effects.

+- same is true for command query separation, he explain it but completely disregards in many code examples
+- non pragmatic Java code, all static functions, non thread safety
+- static class variables, non thread safety
+- small functions make the code hard to read
+- it's hard to find good names for so many small functions, names are too long _isLeastRelevantMultipleOfNextLargerPrimeFactor()_

+The whole examples give the impression that this good Java style, although it's very bad.
+Hopefully nobody write Java code like this in his daily work projects.
+One still can argument that this Java-style was popular back in the days but honestly it was always bad style - in any time period[1].

 https://gist.github.com/gerlacdt/41cf41c1f32093ca2866d35dffc88481